-In general, every project will be subject to a desk monitoring each year.
+Every project may be subject to a desk monitoring each year.
 The results of that review will inform the Fund's determination of which projects receive on-site monitoring.
-While the Fund is currently monitoring virtually every project on site each year, HUD requires an on-site monitoring occur not less than every third year.
-And in all cases, the Fund reserves the right to conduct additional desk or on-site monitoring more frequently if it determines that additional reviews are warranted.
+HUD requires an on-site monitoring occur not less than every third year.
+And in all cases, the Fund reserves the right to conduct additional desk or on-site monitoring more frequently, at the Funds discretion. \\